pietropn-osu/digital_cv/README.md

 -   Mentored and coached 30+ new software engineers, facilitating their expertise in parallel software development, unit testing, code modularization, and optimization strategies

 #### Subsystem Support Recovery Project (Complete)
--   Led software and systems effort to upgrade a subsystem which relays encrypted communication between the Patriot system's control and launcher stations.
+-   Led software and systems effort to upgrade a subsystem which relays encrypted communication between the Patriot system's control and launcher stations
 -	Salvaged project that was three months behind schedule
 -	Led automation effort to design the implementation of data analysis in Python
 -	Performed requirements maintenance as well as functional and regression testing